About the H.C. Urey Award

 The award is presented at the V.M.
 Goldschmidt Conference and consists of an engraved medal, an honorarium (1000 Euros), a certificate and inclusion as a Geochemistry Fellow.

-Recipient of the 2022 Urey Award: William White
+Recipient of the 2023 Urey Award: Bo Barker Jørgensen

-The 2022 Urey Award Lecture was be presented at the Goldschmidt2022 Conference.
+The 2023 Urey Award Lecture will be presented at the Goldschmidt2023 Conference.

 Former recipients of the Urey Award